nheape/nicktools/kubernetes/README.md

 ## addkubeuser

-Use this to add kubernetes users to your cluster.
+Use this to give IAM users access to your Kubernetes cluster.
 Defaults to the account number of the EC2 instance or AWS credentials you're using.

 Usage:
 ```